 Title 49 CFR Section 21.9(d) requires recipients to provide information to the public regarding the recipient's obligations under DOT's Title VI regulations and apprise members of the public of the protections against discrimination afforded to them by Title VI.
-At a minimum, recipients shall disseminate this information to the public by posting a Title VI notice on the agency's website and in public areas of the agency's office(s), including the reception desk, meeting rooms, etc. Recipients shall be translated into languages other than English, as needed and consistent with the DOT LEP Guidance and the recipient's language assistance plan.
+At a minimum, recipients shall disseminate this information to the public by posting a Title VI notice on the agency's website and in public areas of the agency's office(s), including the reception desk, meeting rooms, etc. Recipients should also post Title VI notices at stations, stops, and/or on transit vehicles.
+The notices shall be translated into languages other than English, as needed and consistent with the DOT LEP Guidance and the recipient's language assistance plan.